-More customers than ever are using their smartphones to pay at checkout—whether through a service like Apple Pay and Google Pay or credit card details stored in a digital wallet.
+More customers than ever are using their smartphones to pay at checkout—whether through a service like Apple Pay and Google Pay or credit cards that support tap payments.

-Digital wallet payments are undeniably convenient for shoppers and retailers—the tap-and-go option allows customers to leave their physical wallet at home and the speed helps keep queues under control.
+Contactless payments are undeniably convenient for shoppers and retailers.
+For customers, the tap-and-go option allows them to leave their physical wallet at home and pay with their smartphone.
+For merchants, the speed of contactless payments helps them take payments faster and keep queues under control.

-When a point of sale doesn’t offer an option to accept digital wallet payments, you’re potentially leaving money on the table.
+If your point of sale system’s hardware doesn’t support digital wallet payments, you’re potentially leaving money on the table.
 While almost all POS systems can accept and process payments via cash and credit card, not all accept near-field communication (NFC), or “tap” payments (Apple Pay, Google Pay, tap debit/credit cards, etc.)

 It’s also difficult for retailers to offer these convenient payment options for customers on their own.
 Dealing with banks or payment providers means you’ll need to sign lengthy contracts, pay exorbitant setup fees, and figure out confusing payment rates.

-However, not all POS systems are compatible with mobile devices, which can make it difficult or even impossible to accept mobile payments or process transactions anywhere other than your checkout counter.
+But not all POS software is compatible with mobile devices, which makes it difficult to accept mobile payments or process transactions anywhere other than the checkout counter.

-The ability to move your point of purchase around is a simple modification that can revolutionize the shopping experience for your customers.
-Here are a few of the things a mobile POS can do:
+The ability to move your point of purchase around can revolutionize the shopping experience for your customers.
+Here are a few of the things a mobile POS (when POS software is installed on a mobile device) can do: